-Prerequisites: None, but intended to be taken concurrently with MSIT1101/1103.
-Exclusions: Unavailable to students with credit for MSIT201/203.
+None, but intended to be taken concurrently with MSIT1101/1103.

 Mi'kmaw world view: This course will provide an opportunity for students to appreciate that Spiritual connectedness is deeply embedded in First Nation's thought and that the Mi'kmaw world view is one pathway towards this understanding.
 Traditional ecological knowledge will be discussed, along with the visionary, artistic, affective and communal foundations of indigenous education (sensu Cajete).
 Western science: The importance of asking questions in the scientific pursuit to understand Nature will be discussed, along with the major questions asked by modern cosmology, physics, chemistry, geology and biology.
 Emphasis will be placed on the connectedness found within their answers, using a "parts and wholes" approach to understanding patterns in nature and in science.